rsdoiel/antenna/archives/2025/planet_2025.29.md

 ---

-## Govt to sign off on €100bn new National Development Plan
+## All elements of revised NDP finalised

 date: 2025-07-20, from: RTÉ News

-Coalition leaders and senior ministers will meet to sign off on the €100bn revised National Development Plan.
+All elements of the National Development Plan have now been finalised, with Coalition leaders meeting again tonight for final sign-off.

 <br>